Five Cooperative Learning Activities to do on the First Day of School

 Five Cooperative Group Activities for the First Day of School

-Here are several activities for cooperative learning that I use within the first week of school.
-I use different ones with different grade levels, depending on their skill.
+Here are several cooperative learning activities I use in the first week of school.
+I use different ones for different grade levels, depending on their skill level.

 Interview A Classmate

 The interview is pretty simple.
-For younger students, use pictures, for older students, you can brainstorm a list of questions and they can choose which ones they write down.
-The basic idea is that two students will be paired together and they will interview each other.
+For younger students, use pictures; for older students, brainstorm a list of questions and let them choose which ones to write down.
+The basic idea is that two students will be paired and interview each other.

-The student who did the interviewing will report about the student who was interviewed.
+The student who conducted the interview will report on the interviewee.
 This reporting can take place over the course of a week or so.
 My students can’t sit still to hear about all 20+ students.
-I tend to do the interviewing on one day and the reporting over the course of days.
+I tend to do the interviewing on one day and the reporting over several days.

 Perfect for: Grades 1–5